Today I’m going to tell you all about El Potrero Chico (EPC).

 It is also surprisingly common for people to drive down to EPC from the US.
 The closest border is only about 2.5hrs away.

 This includes the beta on the supermarkets in town, ATMs and the local street markets.
 I’ve also included some info on the popular restaurants.

 Hidalgo Street Markets

 The first being held every Friday (and is therefore called the “Friday Market”), and is located on Calle Niños Heroes, right next to the police station (which happens to be the location of the closest ATM in town).

 The other market, referred to as the “Tuesday” market, is on the outskirts of town on Calle José Domínguez, and about a 10 minutes walk closer to the climbing than the Friday market.

-I would like to point out, that both of these markets are very “local” meaning that they are not the place to go if you’re looking for Mexican souvenirs, only food and other household items.
+I would like to point out that both of these markets are very “local” meaning that they are not the place to go if you’re looking for Mexican souvenirs, only food and other household items.

 The street markets are great for getting fresh foods, but for anything packaged you’ll have to take a trip to one of the supermarkets in town.

 If you have a car, or if you’re willing to walk a bit further, I suggest going to Bodega Aurrera, as it has a much larger selection and better prices than the aforementioned market.

-El Potrero Chico’s Best Restaurantes
+El Potrero Chico’s Best Restaurants

 As we all know, Mexicans make some of the tastiest food on the face of the planet.
 So for that reason, I have assembled a small list of some of the best food options nearby.

-El Taco Loco, EPC
+El Taco Loco

 One of the best options around EPC, and also, the closest to the rocks.
 Recently moved to their new location right outside the entrance to the climbing, they have some of the best burritos and tacos in town.
 10 MXN a taco, 50 MXN a burritos.
 Wasn’t a fan of their margaritas though…

-Located across the street from La Posada, Checos is probably my favorite food near the campsites, Checos has an good selection of local food.
+Located across the street from La Posada, Checos is probably my favorite food near the campsites, Checos has a good selection of local food.
 The mole sauce is out of this world.
 Closed on Sundays.

 Edgardo’s Pizza, EPC